(mac)OStalgia

 Mac OS 9 components

 To help me understand how modern applications would have looked liked in the Mac OS 9 era, I had to start analysing the OS in greater detail.
 After all, the last time I had used Mac OS 9, the word hipster had not even been reappropriated yet.
-The Mac OS 9 emulator SheepShaver has been of great help to help me analyse Mac OS 9 in its greatest details.
+The Mac OS 9 emulator Sheepshaver has been of great help to help me analyse Mac OS 9 in its greatest details.

 I then started creating a Library of Mac OS 9 components that I reused throughout my project.
 The Mac OS 9: UI Kit is available to the whole Figma community.
 Feel free to use it for your own personal projects as well.

-Internet ready
+Internet Ready

-Mac OS 9 shipped with internet support out of the box: Internet Explorer, Email client and much more made the OS
+Mac OS 9 shipped with internet support out of the box: Internet Explorer, Email client and much more made the OS the perfect companion to start browsing the web.

 Voice Assistant